 The winery and wine making program has received tremendous support from the surrounding wine industry.
 The Trefethen Family (owners of Trefethen Winery) gave money to build the primary classroom and the Napa Valley vintners came forward with financial support for the actual winery.
 In addition physical donations have been made – a number of their bottles and embossed foils have been given to the program.

 The core of the program gives the students a solid understanding of how to operate winery equipment, do lab work, and provides critical details about the entire winemaking process.
-Today Dr. Stephen Krebs oversees the program (editors note: Dr. Krebs retired in 2014) and is the viticulturist for their estate vineyard.
-Brian Avila was the head winemaker and taught the “learn by doing” winemaking courses.
+For many years Dr. Stephen Krebs oversaw the program (editors note: Dr. Krebs retired in 2014) and was the viticulturist for their estate vineyard.
+Brian Avila was the head winemaker (and was who we met with during our visit to campus years ago) and taught the “learn by doing” winemaking courses.
 The winemaking program is entirely hands on – as Brian says, “if you make a mistake here, that’s part of the learning process – you won’t be fired!”.
 The class is held once a week but a working winery needs attention daily – in that regard they offer internships and you can learn and work at the winery outside of the regularly scheduled class times.

 Their entire production is focused on estate wines – all from their six acre vineyard located on campus between the actual winery and Highway 121.
 The vineyard is planted to both Bordeaux and Burgundian varietals.
 This cool weather vineyard location is south of the actual city of Napa and in between Jamieson Canyon and Carneros – two of Napa’s notoriously coldest growing regions.
 The “Bordeaux of Napa” is the winery’s motto – indicating not only their cool growing region in the valley but also the style of wines they make.